 TOFD

-CHIME and SRUT GW - Short Range Guided Wave
+SRUT GW (Short Range Guided Wave)

 Operating 1 or 2 PA Probes Simultaneously: No External Splitter Required